scottjue21/MSDS-401/Data Analysis Project 2/README.md

-# Data Analysis Project 2 Overview
+# Data Analysis Project 2: Statistical Inference on Abalone Data

 This project involves statistical inference using the abalone dataset.
 The primary focus is on developing a regression model to predict the age of abalone based on physical measurements, and evaluating binary decision rules.
 Additionally, a Receiver Operating Characteristic (ROC) curve will be constructed to assess model performance.